ccie16798/subnettools/README.md

 - CSV route files simplification (duplicates removal, sorting)
 - subnet arithmetics (convert mask notation to/from CIDR, compute Network Address, Broadcast address...)
 - subnet aggregation
+- subnet splitting (multiple levels)
 - converting 'sh ip route' files to a CSV
 - native IPv6 & IPv4 support
-- IPv4 & IPv6 address information
+- IPv4 & IPv6 address information (known subnet membership, decoding of embedded IPs like Teredo)

 - subnettools FILE format is a CSV where each line represent a route ; a route is -* a subnet